evergreendong/REST-API-for-the-Customer-Relationship-Management/README.md

 * Upldate a new customer
 * Delete a list of customers

-Therefore, HTTP methods will be include GET, POST, PUT and DELETE respectively.
+Therefore, HTTP methods will include GET, POST, PUT and DELETE respectively.

 ### Run and Test